 We actively engage with major shareholders of the Company, which has been a practice of the Company since our initial public offering in 2012.
-At our last annual meeting (held on July 15, 2021), approximately 68.5% of the votes cast by our shareholders supported our say-on-pay proposal.
+At our recent special meeting of shareholders (held on April 4, 2023) (our "2023 Special Meeting"), approximately 52.7% of the votes cast by our shareholders supported our proposal to adopt the RH 2023 Stock Incentive Ownership Plan (the "2023 Equity Plan").
+At our last annual meeting (held on June 30, 2022), approximately 97.7% of the votes cast by our shareholders supported our say-on-pay proposal.
 We are committed to the interests of our shareholders and the delivery of shareholder value through our focus on financial performance, including through capital allocation, optimization of free cash flow and increasing the operating margin of the business.
 We believe that, as part of this commitment, it is important to maintain an ongoing dialogue with shareholders, including with respect to feedback on our executive compensation programs.